GE2025: Singapore United Party unveils its Ang Mo Kio GRC team, setting stage for 3-way fight

 He said: “SUP is committed to building a more just and equitable Singapore.
 We are dedicated to working tirelessly with the ruling government to achieve these goals.”

-The party did not take any questions and ended their press conference after introducing the team members, citing "an urgent task on hand".
+The press conference started almost an hour late and lasted less than 10 minutes.
+The party did not take any questions and left shortly after presenting the team members, citing "an urgent task on hand".

+SUP later told the media that the team members went to pay their election deposits after the news conference.

+They were later seen engaging residents while on a walkabout at the nearby food centre.

 Three members of the team are familiar faces in the election scene.

-Mr Zhu, who was the former chairman of the Reform Party (RP), was fielded under its banner for the past three elections.
+Mr Zhu, who is the former chairman of the Reform Party (RP), was fielded under its banner for the past three elections.

 Ms Noraini also ran under RP twice and contested as a National Solidarity Party (NSP) candidate once.
 Dr Ng stood in Tampines GRC under the NSP banner in the last election.